-The following block diagram shows an incorrect attempt to correct this problem by converting the array of double-precision random numbers to an array of single-precision random numbers.
-It uses the same amount of memory as the previous example.
+The following block diagram shows an attempt to correct this problem by converting the array of double-precision, floating-point numbers using a To Single Precision Float function.

 If the size of an output is different from the size of an input, the output does not reuse the input data buffer.
 This is the case for functions such as Build Array, Concatenate Strings, and Array Subset, which increase or decrease the size of an array or string.
 When working with arrays and strings, avoid constantly using these functions, because your program uses more data memory and executes more slowly because it is constantly copying data.

 Consider the following block diagram, which is used to create an array of data.
 This block diagram creates an array in a loop by constantly calling Build Array to concatenate a new element.
 The input array is reused by Build Array.
 The VI continually resizes the buffer in each iteration to make room for the new array and appends the new element.
 The resulting execution speed is slow, especially if the loop is executed many times.